-If you love this recipe you have to try my almond and cashew buttercrunch toffee, and my peppermint candy cane bark, too!
+If you love candy recipes that are perfect for the holidays you have to try my almond and cashew buttercrunch toffee or this popular Christmas crack recipe, my ultra caramel filled polar bear paw cookies and also my peppermint candy cane bark, too!

 This stuff is legit.
-It tastes EXACTLY like the sponge toffee I used to get from the candy store when I was a kid.
-You know what I’m talking about, those huge bricks of sponge toffee wrapped in a thin plastic wrapper.
+It tastes exactly like the sponge candy I used to get from the candy store when I was a kid.
+You know what I'm talking about, those huge bricks wrapped in a thin plastic wrapper.

 First, line a 9"x13" glass baking dish with parchment paper and grease the parchment paper using a little bit of butter.